José Núñez (politician): Early life

 Born around the year 1800 in the Solentiname archipelago located in Lake Nicaragua where he spent his early years.

-Fray Ramón Rojas took him to study in the city of León.
-Later he traveled to Chile where he graduated with a degree in Medicine and Surgery in the city of Santiago.
-Back in Nicaragua he practiced his profession in León, and later taught Medicine in the University in that city.
+Fray Ramón Rojas sent him to study in the city of León.
+Later, he travelled to Chile where he graduated with a degree in Medicine and Surgery in the city of Santiago.
+Back in Nicaragua, he practiced his profession in León, and later taught Medicine at the University in that city.

 As Head of State of Nicaragua

 First term

 In December 1833, the administration of Dionisio de Herrera voluntarily ended in advance and was followed temporarily by advisor Benito Morales as head of the executive branch.
-On 10 March 1834 the Representative Council appointed Núñez as Head of State of Nicaragua on an interim basis.
-During his administration, the famous eruption of the Cosigüina volcano took place, which caused chaos in much of Nicaragua.
+On 10 March 1834, the Representative Council appointed Núñez as Head of State of Nicaragua on an interim basis.
+During his administration, the famous eruption of the Cosigüina volcano occurred, which caused chaos in much of Nicaragua.

 Flores' Rebellion

 On 29 May 1834, Colonel Cándido Flores, head of the military forces of Granada, ignored the government presided over in León by José Núñez and took up arms in Metapa and Granada, demanding the reform of the federal Constitution.
-With Núñez's patience exhausted, he used military force to subdue Flores who, after being defeated in Managua on 18 August, fled to Granada where he was unable to organize a resistance.
+With Núñez's patience exhausted, he used military force to subdue Flores, who, after being defeated in Managua on 18 August, fled to Granada, where he was unable to organize a resistance.
 Before the arrival of Núñez's forces, Flores fled from Granada to Costa Rica with his friends, and the city was left in the hands of a disorganized mob that committed lootings and robberies, especially in the houses of foreigners.
 Flores would die shortly after in Costa Rica, after being unable to return to Nicaragua.

-On 23 April 1835, he handed over the command to José Zepeda, and became Vice Chief.
+On 23 April 1835, he handed over the command to José Zepeda and became Vice Chief.

 Second term

 Assassination of José Zepeda

-On 25 January 1837 Casto Fonseca, a graduate in medicine, and Colonel Bernardo Méndez de Figueroa "El Pavo", a man only notable for his fondness for gambling, stormed the León barracks and took a man named Braulio Mendiola out of jail, who was given a large escort by the assailants with orders to arrest Zepeda, Colonel Román Valladares, Deputy Pascual Rivas and Captain Evaristo Berríos.
+On 25 January 1837 Casto Fonseca, a medical graduate, and Colonel Bernardo Méndez de Figueroa "El Pavo", known mostly for his love of gambling, stormed the León barracks.
+They freed a man named Braulio Mendiola out of jail, who was then escorted by the assailants with orders to arrest Zepeda, Colonel Román Valladares, Deputy Pascual Rivas and Captain Evaristo Berríos.

 Zepeda and his partner in unionist battles, Colonel Balladares, were killed and later buried in the Cemetery of Guadalupe.

 Deputy Chief Núñez assumed the leadership of the State to finish Zepeda's term, which had two years left to finish.
 Núñez did not arrest the rebels, but rather appeased Méndez and appointed him General Commander of Arms, but the criminal Braulio Mendiola was captured and executed for the killings.